 James R. Beller, America in Crimson Red: The Baptist History of America (Arnold, Missouri: Prairie Fire Press, 2004), pp. 181-182.

-Knowing the correct answer to the question, “Is ‘Separation of Church and State found in the Constitution” is vital in the success of the spiritual warfare of the believer in America.
+Knowing the correct answer to the question, “Is ‘Separation of Church and State found in the Constitution?”
+Knowing the correct answer to that question is vital in the success of the spiritual warfare of the Christian political activist in America.
 Does the First Amendment to the United States Constitution establish a wall which is to keep church out of state and state out of church; or does it set up a one way wall: that is, does it forbid state to stay out of church matters, but allow church to enter into state matters?
 If the latter, since “churches” vary in belief so dramatically, which church is to control in the affairs of state?
 Most Christians assert that the phrase “One nation under God” on our currency and in our Pledge of Allegiance make clear that the Constitution forbids separation of church and state.
 They state that the phrase “separation of church and state” is not found in the Constitution; that the Constitution through the First Amendment does not separate church and state.
 Are they correct in their understanding?
 [For a thorough analysis of the source of the misunderstandings-revisionist history-set alongside the easily verifiable history with complete citations, see information page on The Trail of Blood of the Martyrs of Jesus by clicking here.]

 I begin with an actual encounter with a “Christian” political activist over this matter of the meaning of separation of church and state.
 Then I: